How to Create a Budget for your Digital Marketing Expenses

 Creating a Budget For Your Digital Marketing Expenses

-The bottom line on digital marketing expenses is that every business has its own unique needs.
-This makes it virtually impossible to come up with a one-size-fits-all solution.
-However, it does present an opportunity.
-For those who analyze their spending and digital marketing activities, and are smart about how they approach promoting their business, there is always a chance to grow.
+The bottom line is that every business has its own unique needs when it comes to digital marketing expenses.
+This makes it virtually impossible to create a one-size-fits-all solution.
+However, it also presents an opportunity.
+For those who analyze their spending and digital marketing activities and approach promotion strategically, there is always room to grow.

-Digital marketing expenses are not the same as some other fixed costs in your business, they’re an opportunity to constantly tweak and get the most out of your activities.
-While many businesses spend between 8% and 15% of revenue on marketing, there’s a chance you can make a success spending more (or less).
+Digital marketing expenses are not the same as other fixed costs in your business—they represent an opportunity to continually refine and maximize the impact of your efforts.
+While many businesses allocate between 8% and 15% of revenue to marketing, there is potential to succeed by spending more or less depending on your specific situation.

 Thank you!